DPapararo/FlashMandelNG/README.md

 email or common postcard is ok too! :-) It's possible to include it in magazines and CDs, if so please let me to have a free copy of paper/media support ;-)

-Version 4.7 changes:
+Version 4.8 changes:
+Added Boundary tracing and brute force algorithms,  many thanks and greetings to Marcel Maci for initial source code and precious suggestions.
+Fixed Julia rendering picture when choosing a start point inside Mandelbrot set.
+Reworked again and speededup altivec code.
-Fixed and speedup altivec calculations.
+Fixed an unaligned memory allocation for altivec version.
-Small fixes and cleaned up include files in source code.
-A1222 version is untested and maybe need some trick due weack compiler suport.
+Many small fixes and code cleanups.

 ***

 "Bottomless wonders spring from simple rules, which are repeated without end."